Ford Focus (first generation): 2001 facelift (Mk1.5)

 A new flexfuel engine was introduced, based on the European Zetec 1.6 L version.
 This could use both gasoline and bioethanol, but was only available on the Swedish market.
 This version is still available in some countries despite the advent of an all-new Mk 2 Focus.

 North America (2000–2007)

-Ford began marketing the Focus in October 1999 for model year 2000 initially as 3-door hatchback, 4-door sedan and 5-door wagon – with a 5-door hatchback debuting for model year 2002 model at the Canadian International AutoShow in Toronto.
+Ford began marketing the Focus in October 1999 for the 2000 model year initially as a 3-door hatchback, 4-door sedan and 5-door wagon – with a 5-door hatchback debuting for the 2002 model year at the Canadian International AutoShow in Toronto.

 The Focus became one of the ten best-selling cars in America shortly after its introduction.